Components of a Manuscript

 The manuscript title, name and affiliation of each author, any current or additional affiliations, and corresponding author address and e-mail need to appear on the first page in the manuscript file.

 A concise (≤250 words) abstract is required at the beginning of each article and, at the discretion of the chief editors, at the beginning of appropriate shorter contributions.
 Authors should summarize their conclusions and methods in the abstract.
-First person construction is not permitted.
-Please note the abstract text in the manuscript must exactly match the abstract text entered in the abstract field of the upload system.
+First-person construction (e.g., I/my/we/our) and reference citations are not permitted.
+Please note the abstract text in the manuscript must match exactly the abstract text entered in the abstract field of the upload system.

 Capsule: (for BAMS only)